Irwin

 Irwin faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 10.9%, significantly lower than the Australian average of 30.4%.
-This indicates a need for targeted educational initiatives.
-Bachelor degrees are most common at 8.5%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent, with 43.0% of residents aged 15+ holding them, including advanced diplomas (10.1%) and certificates (32.9%).
+The area faces educational challenges, with university qualification rates (10.9%) substantially below the Australian average of 30.4%.
+This represents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees lead at 8.5%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.1%).
+Trade and technical skills feature prominently, with 43.0% of residents aged 15+ holding vocational credentials, including advanced diplomas (10.1%) and certificates (32.9%).

-Educational participation is high, with 27.0% of residents currently enrolled in formal education, including 10.3% in primary, 10.2% in secondary, and 1.6% in tertiary education.
+Educational participation is notably high, with 27.0% of residents currently enrolled in formal education.
+This includes 10.3% in primary education, 10.2% in secondary education, and 1.6% pursuing tertiary education.

 Frequently Asked Questions - Education